aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_15.rst

 .. _RealTimeThreadAsyncBridgeTutorial:

 RealTimeThreadAsyncBridge
 =========================

-The :vcisdoxygenmccl:`RealTimeThreadAsyncBridge` DataSource allows to asynchronously collect data from RealTimeThreads.
+The :vcisdoxygenmccl:`RealTimeThreadAsyncBridge` DataSource allows asynchronously collecting data from RealTimeThreads.

-It is typicaly used to collect data from a RealTimeThread and offer it to a non-real-time thread, for example for logging purposes.
+It is typically used to collect data from a RealTimeThread and offer it to a non-real-time thread, for example for logging purposes.
 The data is collected asynchronously, which means that the RealTimeThread is not blocked while the data is being collected.
-The data is then offered to the non-real-time thread with a certain frequency (e.g. 100 Hz).
+The data is then offered to the non-real-time thread at a certain frequency (e.g. 100 Hz).

 .. note::